 The approach we have presented for evaluating classifier accuracy is an instance of a more general framework for evaluating properties of machine learning models.
 In particular, we can use our annotator model to output an approximate expectation of each label $\{Y_i\}_{i=1}^n$ and $\{Y_i^u\}_{i=1}^{N}$ in the following way:

-This expression looks complicated, but it has a simple interpretation: the annotator model, given $X_i$, thinks the distribution of $Y_i$ is $d\tilde{P}_i$, and we are simply calculating the expected metric under that estimated distribution.
+These expressions look complicated, but have a simple interpretation: the annotator model, given $X_i$, thinks the distribution of $Y_i$ is $d\tilde{P}_i$, and we are simply calculating the expected metric under that estimated distribution.
 This explains the hats on the expectation symbols; these are not real expectations, but rather, estimated expectations according to the annotator model.
-Indeed, in the case of classification, we can directly see that, as is intuitive, the expected accuracy of the $m$th model on the $i$th data point is just equal to its top softmax score:
+Indeed, in the case of classification, we see that, as is intuitive, the expected accuracy of the $m$th model on the $i$th data point is equal to its top softmax score: